chamilo/chamilo-lms/README.md

 your browser address bar.
 The rest should be a matter of simple OK > Next > OK > Next...

-## Upgrade from 1.9.x
+## Upgrade from 1.10.x

-1.10.0 is a major version.
-It contains a series of new features, that also mean a series of new database changes in regards with versions 1.9.x.
-As such, it is necessary to go through an upgrade procedure when upgrading from 1.9.x to 1.10.x.
+1.11.0 is a major version.
+It contains a series of new features, that also mean a series of new database changes in regards with versions 1.10.x.
+As such, it is necessary to go through an upgrade procedure when upgrading from 1.10.x to 1.11.x.

-When we published 1.10.0, we didn't catch a series of important upgrade errors.
-We released a warning a few days later asking people not to upgrade from 1.9.x to 1.10.0 for the time being.
-Version 1.10.2 fixed that, and you can now safely upgrade from any 1.9.x version to any 1.10.x version higher than 1.10.0.

 The upgrade procedure is relatively straightforward.
-If you have a 1.9.x initially installed with Git, here are the steps you should follow (considering you are already inside the Chamilo folder):
+If you have a 1.10.x initially installed with Git, here are the steps you should follow (considering you are already inside the Chamilo folder):
 ```
 git fetch --all
-git checkout origin 1.10.x
+git checkout origin 1.11.x
 ```

 Then load the Chamilo URL in your browser, adding "main/install/index.php" and follow the upgrade instructions.
-Select the "Upgrade from 1.9.x" button to proceed.
+Select the "Upgrade from 1.10.x" button to proceed.

 If you have previously updated database rows manually, you might face issue with